-HLB launched its Cyber Information Security Framework (CISF) in 2017 to enable HLB firms to meet regulatory obligations.
-The framework provides a comprehensive but simple methodology to identify information assets, connected risks and most appropriate control measures, which can be then deployed across the business.
-The controls and associated policies within the CISF draw on generally accepted principles and best practice and ensure compliance with current legislation.
+At HLB we make security of data and systems a high priority.
+All HLB firms must meet a minimum level of cybersecurity posture.
+HLB's Cyber Information Security Framework (CISF) provides a comprehensive but simple methodology to identify information assets, connected risks and most appropriate control measures, which can be then deployed across the business.
+The controls and associated policies within the CISF draw on generally accepted principles and best practice and ensure compliance with current legislation and cyber threats.

 HLB has extended this framework to incorporate the NIST (National Institute of Standards and Technology) framework, which is quickly becoming a globally accepted standard for program management.
+HLB will continue to develop the CISF to keep up updates of the NIST framework to tackle new threats and legislations.

-HLB will continue to develop the CISF to meet any new legislations and develop a network wide guidance on building a robust business continuation plan.
-Since 2021, all HLB firms are required to comply with the HLB CISF framework.
-HLB firms must regularly provide evidence of implementation of the framework.
-Additional oversight is conducted annually by the HLB global technology group, led by the Chief Innovation Officer and the Global Technology & Advisory Leader, on selected HLB firms to determine if they meet the requirements and to define relevant support measures where necessary.
+HLB members must regularly provide evidence of implementation of the framework.
+Additional oversight is conducted annually by the Chief Innovation Officer, on selected firms to determine if they meet the requirements and to define relevant support measures where necessary.